 The one-time payments will be subject to all applicable federal, state and local tax withholdings.
 The payments will not be included in wages for computations of overtime, pension, and benefits or for any other purpose.

-Each bargaining unit member will receive a one-time, lump sum pensionable payment of three thousand one hundred twelve dollars ($3,112.00).
-The payment will be issued the first full pay period immediately following ratification by the bargaining unit and adoption by the Board of Supervisors of the successor agreement.
+Effective with the pay period that begins June 5, 2018, each regular, full time, active employee shall receive a one-time, lump sum, pensionable, and non-recurring payment in the amount of two-thousand, five-hundred, ninety-one ($2,591) to those employees in active status as of the last day of the pay period and prorated based on allocated FTE.

-,
+The one-time payments will be subject to all applicable federal, state and local tax withholdings.
+The payments will not be included in wages for computations of overtime and benefits or for any other purpose.

 Counter to County Proposal on Article 15.2.2 – County Contribution Toward Active Employees Medical Benefits: